Purina Pro Plan Vet Direct

 If your pet has itching that goes beyond normal scratching, and you notice skin abrasions and hair loss, they may be suffering from allergies.
 Set up an appointment with Dr. Hankes at All Creatures Pet Hospital and put an end to the discomfort associated with skin conditions in your pet family.

-Exotic pets are becoming increasingly popular in the Birmingham, Gardendale, and Fultondale areas of Alabama.
-It’s no wonder, as exotic pets make excellent companions!
+Pocket pets are becoming increasingly popular in the Birmingham, Gardendale, and Fultondale areas of Alabama.
+It’s no wonder, as pocket pets make excellent companions!
 Most first-time owners, however, need to understand that these animals have unique needs and health care requirements for their well-being.
-Fortunately, Dr. Hankes will provide your exotic pet with care, and he will also instruct you on how to meet their needs at your home.
+Fortunately, Dr. Hankes will provide your pocket pet with care, and he will also instruct you on how to meet their needs at your home.

 All Creatures offers nail and beak trims and wing clipping.